opiter09/Fossil-Fighters-Documentation/README.md

 # Fossil-Fighters-Documentation
-The documentation stuff in Chunk Editor was getting kind of unwieldy, and I discovered the stuff for teams which is very important but also very much not chunked.
+The documentation stuff in Chunk Manager was getting kind of unwieldy, and I discovered the stuff for teams which is very important but also very much not chunked.
 So I decided to make a new repo with all my documentation in it, and take the opportunity to clean some stuff up too.